rossanonadar/atera-calculator-/README.md

 ## Usage
 - Insert the **Atera Compact Calculator** block in the editor (Add block → Widgets).
-- Optionally edit the block title in the sidebar controls or directly within the block.
+- Adjust the title, summary kicker, CTA label, footer note, and other copy via the block sidebar or inline fields.
-- Publish or update the post/page.
-On the front end, the block loads its slider configuration and replaces the loading state with interactive controls.
+- Publish or update the page.
+On the front end, the block fetches its configuration and replaces the loading state with the interactive calculator.

 ## How It Works
 - The block markup is rendered server-side by `atera_compact_calculator_render_block()` (see `includes/render.php`).
 This keeps the initial layout accessible and crawlable.